Skip to main content

 This label indicate that no antibiotics were administered at any time in the animal's life.
 There is no approved mark, so look for the words on packaging instead.
 Please note, there is no empirical testing conducted at slaughter to ensure producers did not actually use antibiotics.

-And if your store doesn’t carry these labels, ask your store manager to carry meat and poultry raised with responsible antibiotic use.
+If your store doesn’t carry these labels, ask your store manager to carry meat and poultry raised with responsible antibiotic use.
 Below are additional resources that help explain labeling as it relates to antibiotic use: